JordanEAbbottSoftwire/softwire-work-experience-oct-2024/README.md

 ## Running Locally

+To install git, head to https://git-scm.com/downloads/win - I recommend using the winget tool in powershell To install npm, head to https://github.com/coreybutler/nvm-windows/releases and download `nvm-setup.exe`

 To test your changes whilst you are developing, you will need to be able to run the website locally.
 This means that the backend code is running on your own computer and you can access it in a browser without having to deploy the app publicly over the internet.